GLIMS-RGI/rgi7_scripts/README.md

 ## RGI region summary and known issues

-This list is intentionally short.
-For accurate, up-to-date information, see the regional scripts.
+Thes list below is intentionally short.
+For accurate, up-to-date information, see the regional scripts (where the outline selection actually happens) and the [regional discussions](https://github.com/GLIMS-RGI/rgi7_scripts/issues) on github.

 ### RGI01 (Alaska)

 Same as RGI6.

 Known issues in 7a:
 - two outlines (multipolygon) are [wrongly merged](https://github.com/GLIMS-RGI/glims_issue_tracker/issues/5) in GLIMS (i.e. this needs a fix in GLIMS itself).

 ### RGI12 (Caucasus and Middle East)

 Most outlines replaced with the 2013 inventory by Levan Tielidze in Caucasus and the 2011 inventory by Neamat Karimi and others in Middle East.
-Remaining outlines from RGI6.
+Remaining outlines in smaller mountain chains are from RGI6.

 Known issues in 7a:
-- Remaining outlines from RGI6 still of variable quality
+- Remaining outlines from RGI6 of variable quality
-- The two inventories are of good quality but quite far from the year 2000
+- The two new inventories are of good quality but quite far from the year 2000

 ### RGI13, 14, 15 (High Mountain Asia)

 All outlines replaced with GAMDAMv2 (Akiko Sakai).

 Known issues in 7a:
-- same as for region 01, but with about 400 outlines that are not properly separated (data ingestion issues in GLIMS).
+- about 400 outlines that are not properly separated (probably same as region 01: data ingestion issues in GLIMS).

 ## License